firebase/codelab-friendlychat-web/cloud-functions-angular/README.md

 # Deploying

 Run `firebase deploy` to deploy hosting, database, and functions.
-Run `firebase deploy --except` to only deploy hosting and database.
+Run `firebase deploy --except functions` to only deploy hosting and database.